-Sandro Castro, grandson of Fidel Castro, reacted this Friday with a series of stories on Instagram filled with crab emojis and satirical scenes generated by artificial intelligence, directly referring to Raúl Guillermo Rodríguez Castro, nicknamed "El Cangrejo," who gave his first public interview to the media The National on that same day.
+Sandro Castro, grandson of Fidel Castro, reacted this Friday with a series of Instagram stories filled with crab emojis and satirical scenes generated by artificial intelligence, in a direct reference to Raúl Guillermo Rodríguez Castro, nicknamed "The Crab," who gave his first public interview to The National on the same day.

-Sandro's posts on his account do not mention Raúl Guillermo by name, but the message is unmistakable: dozens of smiling anthropomorphic crabs fill the images, accompanied by a rain of crab emojis at the bottom of each story.
+Sandro's posts on his account do not mention Raúl Guillermo by name, but the message is unmistakable: dozens of smiling anthropomorphic crabs fill the images, accompanied by a shower of crab emojis at the bottom of each story.

-The first image, generated by AI, depicts a monumental scene titled «REINO DE CAZORLA»: a palace illuminated by fireworks, a crowd of crabs with human expressions, and banners repeating the names “CRISTACH” and “PRESENTÍN,” alongside the slogan “FOR EVERYONE AND FOR THE GOOD OF EVERYONE” on red posters.
+The first image, generated by AI, depicts a monumental scene titled «REINO DE CAZORLA»: a palace illuminated with fireworks, a crowd of crabs with human expressions, and banners that repeat the names «CRISTACH» and «PRESENTÍN», alongside the slogan «WITH EVERYONE AND FOR THE GOOD OF EVERYONE» on red posters.

 The second story adopts the aesthetic of a superhero poster: a Caribbean beach with a colonial building in the background, but flanked by American stores—Walmart, KFC, Chase Bank, and McDonald's—and mechanical creatures resembling crabs and scorpions on both sides of the composition.

-In that interview, "El Cangrejo" defended the so-called "new economic model" of the regime and the 176 economic measures promoted by Havana, promised greater openness to private investment without renouncing the political system, and sent a signal to Washington: "Cuba wants a relationship [with the U.S.]," but warned that "Cuba will not accept impositions."
+In that interview, "El Cangrejo" defended the so-called "new economic model" of the regime and the 176 economic measures promoted by Havana, promised greater openness to private investment without renouncing the political system, and sent a signal to Washington: "Cuba wants a relationship [with the U.S.]," but cautioned that "Cuba will not accept impositions."

 Sandro Castro, with over 164,000 followers on Instagram, is known for his indirect political commentary style through humor.